-From the 2005-2006 school year, the Altamira School began its formal process of seeking accreditation with the organization AdvancED – SACS CASI until in 2009 with the visit of the peer reviewers, we were able to be accredited by that organization.
+Since the 2005-2006 school year, the Altamira School began its formal process of seeking accreditation with the organization AdvancED – SACS ALMOST until in 2009, with the visit of the reviewers, we were able to be accredited by that organization.

-• Standards and processes of continuous improvement unified globally
+• Standards and continuous improvement processes globally unified.

-During the years following the evaluation, our school will struggle with efforts to IMPROVE continuously, in accordance with AdvancED’s global standards, ensuring that our students benefit from the level of education they deserve.
+During the years after the evaluation, our school will struggle with efforts to continually IMPROVE, in accordance with AdvancED’s global standards, ensuring that our students benefit from the level of education they deserve.

 As a school we aim to provide a rigorous training program for our students, by offering differentiated tools and techniques that guarantee cognitive acquisition of concepts and mastery of skills, ensuring the best results in national standardized evaluations.

 his approach is supported on qualified team of passionate educators, with ample experience in developing student competencies in different subject areas, who act as guides or “sherpas” in their learning journey.

 The Reggio Emilia Experience

 Our educational approach is centered on the Reggio Emilia philosophy, which inspires us to give major importance to early childhood as a determinant stage of development in which children define themselves as individuals.

 The principles of respect, responsibility and community are practiced in a well thought and enriched environment where kids interests are the priority, in a environment in which curiosity, the opportunity of exploring, experimentation, discovery are encouraged.
 Reggio inspired schools are based on some important principles which enhance the way in which children, parents and community integrate.

 The image of the child as unique in their thinking and features, with rights, potential, curiosity, desire for growth and to interact and communicate with others.